Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Methods

 where $\langle\cdot,\cdot\rangle$ is the inner product corresponding to the kinetic energy norm, and the basis $\tilde{\boldsymbol{\phi}}_i$ and $\tilde{\boldsymbol{\psi}}_i$ are unitary.
 We refer to $\tilde{\boldsymbol{\psi}}_j$ as the response modes and $\tilde{\boldsymbol{\phi}}_j$ as the forcing modes.
 The former identifies the most amplified coherent structures, which are considered to contain most of the energy.
 The latter are the basis for the nonlinear terms that create the response modes via the linear resolvent operator.

+While the eddy viscosity formulation of the resolvent analysis, as in \citet{Morra2019}, has been shown to improve the prediction of statistics for most energetic streamwise-constant streaks, a more recent study by \citet{Symon2020} shows that eddy viscosity does not respect the conservative nature of the nonlinear energy transfer, which must sum to zero over all scales.
+Consequently, it is less effective for scales that receive energy from the nonlinear terms.
+Thus, for the purposes of this study, we find the original resolvent formulation without the additional eddy-viscosity term more relevant.

-Note that due to the symmetry in the channel flow, the resolvent modes appear in pairs, and any linear combination of a pair of such resolvent modes corresponding to the two largest singular values $\sigma_1$ and $\sigma_2$ can be considered the principal mode.
-However, to find a principal forcing mode that acts mostly on the bottom half of the channel ($0\le y\le 1$), we first define the symmetric and anti-symmetric modes as a linear combination that is symmetric or anti-symmetric, respectively, with respect to $y=1$ and has positive real component when integrated from $y=0$ to $y=1$.
+Note that due to the symmetry in the channel flow, the resolvent modes appear in pairs, and the modes corresponding to the two largest singular values $\sigma_1$ and $\sigma_2$ can be decomposed into two components that are symmetric about $y=1$.
+For the purpose of identifying modes that act primarily on the top or bottom of the channel, we define the principal mode as the linear combination of the two largest resolvent modes as follows.
+To find a principal forcing mode that acts mostly on the bottom half of the channel ($0\le y\le 1$), we first define the symmetric and anti-symmetric modes as a linear combination that is symmetric or anti-symmetric, respectively, with respect to $y=1$ and has positive real component when integrated from $y=0$ to $y=1$.
 We then focus on the principal forcing mode $\tilde{\boldsymbol{\phi}}_1 = [\tilde{\phi}_{1,u}, \tilde{\phi}_{1,v}, \tilde{\phi}_{1,w}, 0]^T$ computed by taking the sum of the symmetric and anti-symmetric linear combination of the pair, such that the sum of the two will mostly affect flow in the bottom half ($0\le y \le 1$) of the channel.
 Consequently, $\tilde{\boldsymbol{\phi}}_2$ is the difference of the symmetric and anti-symmetric linear combination of the pair corresponding to these two largest singular values such that the projection of the resolvent mode will mostly affect flow in the top half of the channel.
 All subsequent modes $\tilde{\boldsymbol{\phi}}_{3,4,\cdots}$ are defined analogously.